AllenInstitute/cell_type_mapper/docs/input_data_files/marker_gene_lookup.md

 choice is made) is specified with the key `'None'`.
 All other keys are of the form `"level"/"node"` where `"level"` is the the node of the cell type taxonomy (e.g. "class", "subclass", "cluster") and `"node"` is the specific node at that level.
-The values of the dicts are lists of marker genes to be used when selecting between that parent node's child nodes.
+The values of the dict are lists of marker genes to be used when selecting between that parent node's child nodes.

 A cartoon example of a marker gene lookup table is below.
 Parent nodes